 Contestants must appear on the edge of the mat wearing a FILA approved one-piece singlet of the colour assigned to them (red or blue).
 It is forbidden to have a mixture of red and blue colours on the singlet.
-The wrestlers must wear:
+The wWrestlers must are required to wear: